cispa/security-header-parsing/README.md

       - Open brave: By default, Pop-ups and redirects are blocked.
 To allow, go to `Settings/Site Settings/ Turn on the Pop-Ups and Redirects option`
       - Open firefox_beta: To allow popups, go to `about:config`, and then set `dom.disable_open_during_load` to false.
     - Stop the emulator: `adb -s emulator-5554 emu kill`
-  - @Tin check if all the info here is accurate/correct
 - The emulators also need to be able to reach the Header Testing server.
 - Issue: currently does not work with the self-signed certs, make sure to have correct certs setup
 - Full run:
-  - Run the basic tests: `for i in {1..5}; do timeout 15m poetry run python android_intent.py -browsers chrome -repeat 1 -num_devices 30 -type basic -auto_restart; done` (@Tin can we simply use `-browsers all` or do we have to run it three times?)
+  - Run the basic tests: `for i in {1..5}; do timeout 15m poetry run python android_intent.py -browsers chrome -repeat 1 -num_devices 30 -type basic -auto_restart; done`
   - Run the parsing tests: `for i in {1..5}; do timeout 6h poetry run python android_intent.py -browsers chrome -repeat 1 -num_devices 30 -type parsing -auto_restart; done`
   - Similarly to the other tests, it could happen that not all tests collected 5 results, thus run the following to rerun some tests.
   - Create the repeat file for the basic tests: `poetry run python create_repeat.py --selection_str "\"Response\".resp_type = 'basic' and \"Browser\".os = 'Android 11'"`